frequency-chain/docs/pages/Basics/AccountsOverview.md

 ### Autonomous Users
 The use of both an MSA and a Token Account allow users to pay for and send their own messages without delegation to a Provider.
 The user’s Token Account key must be associated with the user’s MSA account in order to pay for message transactions.
-Autonomous users may also engage in staking, governance, building new schemas, or other systems on Frequency.
+Autonomous users may also engage in staking, governance, building new Schemas, or other systems on Frequency.

 * MSA Required: Yes
 * Token Account Required: Yes